Everglades, Key West, Florida

 "It's unclear how many pythons are prowling in the wild across South Florida, but state wildlife officials estimate there are at least tens of thousands.

-The following photo shows a trail that we wanted to hike.
+The following photo shows a trail where we wanted to hike.
 The sign was quite funny and felt kind of useless.

 Trail closed due to high water?